reubwn/hgt/README.md

    It's also possible to use the "nodesDB.txt" file from [Blobtools](https://blobtools.readme.io/docs/what-is-blobtools) software.

-3. **Taxify your BLAST/Diamond file:** Diamond is great for speed, but adding the taxid information to each hit requires an additional step.
+3. [See update below] **Taxify your BLAST/Diamond file:** Diamond is great for speed, but adding the taxid information to each hit requires an additional step.
 See [this Gist](https://gist.github.com/sujaikumar/9ad04e62449a2d7025b17144de67038b) by Sujai Kumar on how to set this up for the UniRef90 database.

    A typical Diamond script might then look like: